Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

   - Johann Alberts
   I was banging my head against the wall trying to achieve my desired Google Map marker functionality and all three contributed in some way to helping me clear my head and eventually achieve my goal.
 Thanks again!

+- I'd like to thank the following individuals for testing this website and providing feedback:
+  - Jim Morel
+  - Fabio Torti
+  - Evka K
+  - Michael McCann
+  - Eamonn Carroll
+  - Kane Moore

-- Thanks to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Javascript and RESTful API's.
+- Thanks as always to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Javascript, Jasmine and RESTful API's.

 ______
 ### **Technical Support** <a name="technical"></a>